Laf111/CEMU-Batch-Framework/README.md

 - **Why BatchFw's size is so big?**

-    - Because of the third party software it comes with but mostly because of it package files for offline installations :
+    - Because of the third party software it comes with but mostly because of it packages files for offline installations :
         - GFX packs V2 and V3
         - CemuHook 0.5.7.3 and 0.5.6.4
         - shared fonts